deval-shah/enterprise-search/README.md

 pip install -r requirements.txt
 ```

-### 2. Setup Qdrant
+### 2. Qdrant

 Qdrant is used as the vector search database to support efficient searching over vectorized data for retrieval.
-It is configured to run through `docker-compose.yml`:
+It is configured to run through `docker/docker-compose.yml`:

 This default configuration starts the Qdrant container on localhost on the ports 6333 and 6334.

-### 3. Setup Redis
+### 3. Redis

 Redis serves as the caching and document storage layer.
-It is configured to run through `docker-compose.yml`:
+It is configured to run through `docker/docker-compose.yml`:

 This default configuration starts the Redis server accessible on port 6379 on localhost.

-### 4. Setup LLM
+### 4. LLM

 The pipeline supports open source llms via Ollama and OpenAI models.
 Update the `config/config.dev.yaml` file to use the desired LLM.